kraivichldf/slack_bot_leave_Gemini/README.md

 and
 get Google API key from this https://aistudio.google.com/

-then run this main.py on ngrok it or host whatever
+then run this main.py on ngrok or host whatever

 give {url}/slack/events in event subscribe in setting of Slack API